corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/getting-started/download-and-install-corda-5.md

 ---
+title: Install the Corda 5 Developer Preview
-date: '2020-09-17T12:00:00Z'
+date: '2021-09-23'
 menu:
   corda-5-dev-preview:
     identifier: corda-5-dev-preview-install-index
     weight: 1500
-    name: Install the Corda 5 Dev Preview
 project: corda-5
 section_menu: corda-5-dev-preview
-title: Install the Corda 5 Dev Preview
 ---

-# Install the Corda 5 Dev Preview
+# Install the Corda 5 Developer Preview

-Before installing the Corda 5 Dev Preview, first verify that have a compatible system by checking the following documents:
+Before installing the Corda 5 Developer Preview, you should read the following key documents:
 [Setting up your development environment](setting-up-your-dev-env/_index.md) and [Technology Overview](XXX)

 The Corda 5 Dev Preview is for local deployment only.
 You can download and install this version of Corda on your machine, and then explore the new features on a local development network.

-Included in Corda 5 Developer Preview:
+Included in the Corda 5 Developer Preview:

 * Corda 5 Dev Preview API bundle.
-* Bootstrap Developer network.
+* Start up a network with Corda CLI.
 * CLIs for control of network, CorDapp  development and packaging, Node configuration and control.
 * RPC libraries
 * Flow unit test library